apeskinian/p2_dac/TESTING.md

 | ![screenshot](documentation/bugs/dac_bugs_mobile_100vh.png) | ![screenshot](documentation/bugs/dac_bugs_mobile_100vh_fix.png) |

 ## Unfixed Bugs
 > [!NOTE]
 > There are no remaining bugs that I am aware of.

+## Known Issues
+> [!NOTE]
+> The tooltips for the main buttons will only appear on devices with a mouse as the :hover pseudo class does not work on mobile devices.